Noel J Taylor Memorial Mile

-The Noel J Taylor Memorial Mile is a Group One race for pacing horses in New Zealand.
+The Noel J Taylor Memorial Mile, often referred to as the "Noel Taylor Mile" or "Taylor Mile", is a Group One race for pacing horses raced at Alexandra Park, Auckland in New Zealand.

-It is currently held over the distance of 1609 metres (one mile) once a year at Alexandra Park, Auckland, New Zealand.
+The Noel Taylor Mile is currently held over the distance of 1609 metres (one mile).
 From 2007 to 2018 it was raced over 1700m.

 Traditionally the race was only for 4 year old pacers.
 However, from 2013 to 2015 the race was also open to five-year-olds.
 For the 2022 event it was opened up to all pacers.

 As well as being a major event in its own right, it is also the key lead-up to the New Zealand Messenger run the following week.